electric-sheep-co/arduino-redis/CONTRIBUTING.md

 Thanks for considering contributing your time to the arduino-redis project!

-Please our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
+Please review our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 ### Submitting a Pull Request